All Episodes

 Oh, yeah.

-And we already support your leader if you a Vietnamese guy told me, he said, you know, we were trying to recruit people in this valley, this isolated valley.
+If you, a Vietnamese guy told me, he said, you know, we were trying to recruit people in this valley, this isolated valley.

-And they said, What's an American?
+And they said, what's an American?

 What's the war?